platonics-delft/kinematics_calibration/README.md

 The terminal will output the following statistics:

-- The consistency when from 1.2716E-02 to 2.3783E-04 on the training data
+- The consistency went from 1.2716E-02 to 2.3783E-04 on the training data
-- The distortion when from 4.3804E-03 to 2.2794E-06 on the training data
+- The distortion went from 4.3804E-03 to 2.2794E-06 on the training data
-- The consistency when from 1.3118E-02 to 5.3291E-04 on the test data on average
+- The consistency went from 1.3118E-02 to 5.3291E-04 on the test data on average
-- The distortion when from 2.4071E-03 to 1.6866E-04 on the test data on average Percentage of removed error on training set: 98.12971564632001
+- The distortion went from 2.4071E-03 to 1.6866E-04 on the test data on average Percentage of removed error on training set: 98.12971564632001
 - Percentage of removed distortion error on training set: 99.94796380540399
 - Percentage of removed error on test set: 95.93608375730201